aws-ia/terraform-aws-eks-blueprints/docs/add-ons/argocd.md

 The framework provides an approach to bootstrapping workloads and/or additional add-ons by leveraging the ArgoCD [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) pattern.

 The following code example demonstrates how you can supply information for a repository in order to bootstrap multiple workloads in a new EKS cluster.
-The example leverages a [sample App of Apps repository](https://github.com/aws-samples/ssp-eks-workloads.git) that ships with the EKS SSP solution.
+The example leverages a [sample App of Apps repository](https://github.com/aws-samples/eks-blueprints-workloads.git).

 ```hcl
 argocd_applications = {